QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

 Overview
 ========

-In a :doc:`previous lecture <../tools_and_techniques/finite_markov>` we learned about finite Markov chains, a relatively elementary class of stochastic dynamic models
+In a :doc:`previous lecture <../tools_and_techniques/finite_markov>` we learned about finite Markov chains, a relatively elementary class of stochastic dynamic models.

-The present lecture extends this analysis to continuous (i.e., uncountable) state Markov chains
+The present lecture extends this analysis to continuous (i.e., uncountable) state Markov chains.

-Most stochastic dynamic models studied by economists either fit directly into this class or can be represented as continuous state Markov chains after minor modifications
+Most stochastic dynamic models studied by economists either fit directly into this class or can be represented as continuous state Markov chains after minor modifications.

 In this lecture, our focus will be on continuous Markov models that